 Ganglion cysts most commonly develop in the wrists and hands.
 They vary in size and can get bigger with increased wrist activity.
 With rest, these cysts will typically become smaller.

 Most ganglion cysts will form a visible lump.
 Smaller ganglion cysts can remain hidden under the skin.
 These types of ganglion cysts are known as occult ganglions.
-If the cyst puts pressure on the nerves that pass through the joint, they can cause pain, tingling, and muscle weakness.
+If the cyst puts pressure on the nerves that pass through the joint, it can cause pain, tingling, and muscle weakness.

-Your Florida Orthopaedic Institute physician will take a look at your symptoms and overall medical history.
+Your Florida Orthopaedic Institute physician will look at your symptoms and overall medical history.
 They will also ask you how long you have had the ganglion cyst, whether it changes in size, and whether it is painful.

 - X-rays.
 These tests create clear pictures of dense structures, such as bone.
 Although x-rays will not show a ganglion cyst, they can be used to rule out other conditions that may be causing your symptoms.

 - Magnetic resonance imaging (MRI) scans or ultrasounds.
-These imaging tests will actually show soft tissues, such as a ganglion cyst.
+These imaging tests will show soft tissues, such as a ganglion cyst.

 - ASPIRATION.
 If the ganglion causes severe pain or limits activities, the fluid can be drained from it to help reduce symptoms.
 This process is known as aspiration.
 Aspiration frequently fails to eliminate the ganglion because the “root” or connection to the joint or tendon sheath is not removed.
-A ganglion can be like a weed which will grow back if the root is not removed.
+A ganglion can be like a weed that will grow back if the root is not removed.
 Often the ganglion cyst returns after an aspiration procedure.

 DOWNLOAD OUR DOCTOR QUESTIONNAIRE.

 Download our free questionnaire “10 Questions To Ask Your Doctor About Ganglion Cysts.”